 At the end of placement pre-service teachers should receive an end of placement report from the supervising teacher, which needs to be discussed and signed by both the supervising and pre-service teacher.
 The overall assessment needs to be satisfactory, to complete the placement.
-A copy of the report should be given to pre-service teacher so that they can upload it to the canvas website for the course.
+A copy of the signed completed form needs to be sent to the WIL Team.
+A copy should also be given to pre-service teacher to place in their Professional Experience Folder.